 To change from 2WD to 4WD: Stop the vehicle.
 Verify the mode lever is moved to the left, and then press the switch to "4WD".
-The 4WD indicator " will display in the dashboard.
+The 4WD indicator " "will display in the dashboard.

-To change from 4WD to 2WD: Stop the vehicle.
-Verify the mode lever is moved to the left, and then depress the switch to "2WD".
-The 2WD indicator " ■ " will display in the dashboard.
+To change from 4WD to 2WD: Stop the ATV.
+Verify the mode lever (A) is moved to the left, and then depress the switch to "2WD".
+The 2WD indicator" " will display in the dashboard.

-To change to 4WD-LOCK: Stop the vehicle.
-To lock the front differential while in 4WD mode, verify the mode lever is moved to the right, and then depress the switch to "LOCK".
-The 4WD-LOCK indicator " $\ ^{\ }$ " will display in the dashboard.
+To change to 4WD-LOCK: Stop the ATV.
+To lock the front differential while in 4WD mode, verify the mode lever (A) is moved to the right, and then depress the switch (B) to "LOCK".
+The 4WDLOCK indicator " will display in the dashboard.